 The bidder will see the Coupon code field at the purchase step.

-The coupon code you publicize to bidders should be just the prefix before the : that was entered on the item page.
-So if you entered STAFF:50 as the coupon code then bidders would just enter STAFF in the coupon code box.
+The coupon code you publicize to bidders should be just the prefix before the : (colon) that was entered on the item page.
+If you entered STAFF:50 as the coupon code, bidders would just enter STAFF in the coupon code box.